 Break-out times shall be used to require full cages per 10.1 in cars not currently required to have them.

 Break-out times in seconds:

-Weatherly .56
+Weatherly 56

-Pagoda .85
+Pagoda 85

-Giants .46
+Giants 46

-Polish .58
+Polish 58

-Duryea .120
+Duryea 120

-Driver and car combinations that get a time that is less than the breakout time (they broke out) at any event shall be required to have a roll cage for all events in the following seasons.
+Driver and car combinations that get a time that is less than the breakout time (they broke out) at any Hillclimb event shall be required to have a roll cage for all Hillclimb events in the following seasons.
+Track events are exempted.
 Break-out times will be reviewed every year.